 - 1. Notify the school when your student is absent.
 If you do not notify the school then you will receive an automated phone call from the school notifying you that your student is not in school. - 2.
-Submit a note with the student name, date(s) of absence, and reason for absence upon the student's return to school.
+Submit a note/email with the student name, date(s) of absence, and reason for absence upon the student's return to school.
 The Firelands Board of Education approves absences as excused for the following reasons: student illness; illness in the student's family necessitating the presence of the student; needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the Superintendent (applies to students over 14 years of age only); death in the family; quarantine for contagious disease; observance of religious holidays; traveling out of state to attend a Board-approved enrichment activity or extracurricular activity; college visitation; absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status; absences due to a student being homeless.
 Absences due to court or medical appointment will only be excused by a note from the court or medical facility. - 3.
 If it is necessary for a student to leave school before the end of the school day (or before after school obligations are completed), a written request must be supplied from parents or guardians.
 The written request should be brought to the school/attendance office before the start of school on the day the student is to be excused.
 If the reason for the absence is due to a court or medical appointment, the student must still bring a note from the court or medical facility upon their return to school. - 4.
-If it is necessary for a student to leave school before the end of the school day (or before after school obligations are completed), a written request must be supplied from parents or guardians.
-The written request should be brought to the school/attendance office before the start of school on the day the student is to be excused.
-If the reason for the absence is due to a court or medical appointment, the student must still bring a note from the court or medical facility upon their return to school. - 5.
-If it is necessary for a student to leave school before the end of the school day (or before after school obligations are completed), a written request must be supplied from parents or guardians.
-The written request should be brought to the school/attendance office before the start of school on the day the student is to be excused.
-If the reason for the absence is due to a court or medical appointment, the student must still bring a note from the court or medical facility upon their return to school. - 6.
+If a student becomes ill during school, he/she must report to the main office to contact home for arrangements to leave school.
+The student is NOT to call or text parents directly.
+A signed note from the parent stating the dates and reason for the absence is still required to be brought in upon the student's return to school. - 5.
 Students who are tardy to school must report directly to the school office.
 To be excused, a student must have a written note or phone call from a parent stating the reason for the tardiness.
 Legitimate excuses are doctor's appointments or unavoidable schedule conflicts.
 Excuses such as oversleeping or missing the bus are not acceptable even if accompanied by a note from a parent.
 Unexcused tardy students will be subject to school discipline as outlined in the handbook.